Pilita Corrales

-Pilar "Pilita" Garrido Corrales (August 22, 1937 – April 12, 2025) was a Filipina singer, actress and comedian.
+Pilar "Pilita" Garrido Corrales (August 22, 1939 – April 12, 2025) was a Filipino singer, actress and comedian.
 She was known for her distinctive backbend when singing and was popularly referred to as the "Greatest singer in the Philippines" and "Asia's Queen of Songs" for her vocal style and longevity.

 Corrales recorded 135 albums throughout her six-decade career.
 Her recordings were mainly in English and Filipino, while on occasion she recorded songs in Spanish and Cebuano.
 Lauded for her sweet voice and iconic singing style, Corrales was one of the first superstars in the Philippines and became one of the first female artists to reach the top of the Australian pop charts.
 In 1963, her single "A Million Thanks to You" became one of few songs by a local artist to reach the number one position on the "Hits of the World" listing for the Philippines compiled by Billboard.
 "A Million Thanks to You" and other signature hits by Corrales, including "Kapantay ay Langit", have since become standards.
 She was a recipient of the prestigious 'Lifetime Achievement Award' by the Philippine Association of the Record Industry (PARI) for introducing Filipino musical artistry to a global audience.

 Her success would later extend to film and television, where her show An Evening with Pilita is considered as one of the standards in Philippine broadcasting history.

 Early life

-Pilar Corrales was born in Lahug, Cebu City on August 22, 1937, to José Corrales de Zaragoza and María Garrido Manzano.
+Pilar Corrales was born in Lahug, Cebu City on August 22, 1939, to José Corrales de Zaragoza and María Garrido Manzano.
 The second of six siblings, she grew up in a "conservative [and] affluent home" in Cebu City.
 Her "upper-class and mestizo Spanish" family speaking primarily Cebuano, with Spanish being her "second mother tongue".
 Her father José Corrales is a Spanish mestizo from Ermita, Manila and her mother Maria Garrido is a Spanish immigrant from Granada.

 Her cousin, Annie Corrales, was Miss Philippines in 1957 and married businessman Eddie Woolbright.
 After completing her studies at Colegio de la Inmaculada Concepción in Cebu, she began attending Colegio Mayor de Padre Poveda, a finishing school in Spain, in 1955, one of the first Cebuanas to do so.
 She returned to the Philippines following her father's death from a heart attack in 1956.
 With the loss of her father's income, her mother began taking in boarders, and Corrales took a secretarial course.
 Corrales said that had her father not died when he did, she never would have become a singer.